Swampland Statistics for Black Holes: WGC from the asymmetric instability

 At this stage, we address the implication of the developed characteristic function in the remnant production rate.
 In black hole physics, the probability of entering a $(N_R,M,g,m_g)$ state is determined as a function of the rate of remnant production and the characteristic function associated with the asymmetric instability.
 Explicitly, such a probability is found to be

 At Planck scales, the probability reduces to the following form

 Thus, it is clear that the asymmetric instability suppresses the remnant production rate.

 The suppression of accessible states could be interpreted for small scale regimes.
 As the black hole evaporates down to a small scale, the horizon size decreases.
-Due to the Pauli exclusion principal, the pair produced charges can no longer exist on the black hole surface.
-However, the existence of such objects can be supported by a disintegrating scenario to other stable black holes and particles matching with EFTs in question.
+Due to the Pauli exclusion principle, the pair produced charges can no longer exist on the black hole surface.
+However, the existence of such objects can be supported by a disintegrating scenario into other stable black holes and particles matching with EFTs in question.
 This should follow possible decay paths with different probabilities.
-For a black hole evaporating down to a Planck scale, the only disintegration path is to decay into stable particles as stated by WGC \cite{INTWGC1,R12}.
+For a black hole evaporating down to a Planck scale, the only disintegration path is to decay into stable particles as stated by WGC \cite{INTWGC1,R12}.Lastly, the density function introduced should contribute to the Bekenstein-Hawking entropy, as shown in equation (\ref{eq6}).
+This leads to significant results concerning the Bekenstein bound, where states are counted over a cubical box.
+However, the implications of this work for entropy will be the subject of future investigations.